Abdulaziz Al-Jebreen

-Abdulaziz Al-Jebreen (Arabic: عبدالعزيز الجبرين; born 19 April 1990 in Riyadh) is a Saudi Arabian professional footballer who currently plays as a midfielder for Al-Raed.
+Abdulaziz Al-Jebreen (Arabic: عبدالعزيز الجبرين; born 19 April 1990 in Riyadh) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Raed.

 Career

 Al-Jebreen started his career at the youth teams of Al-Shabab before moving to Al-Raed in 2010.
 On 2 August 2012, Al-Jebreen made his league debut for Al-Raed in the 2–2 draw against Al-Ittihad.
 On 16 July 2013, Al-Jebreen signed his first professional contract with Al-Raed.
 On 7 May 2014, Al-Jebreen joined Al-Nassr on a five-year contract for a reported fee of SAR12 million.
 On 10 April 2018, Al-Jebreen renewed his contract with Al-Nassr.
 On 21 October 2020, Al-Jebreen joined Al-Ittihad on a free transfer.
 On 24 July 2022, Al-Jebreen was released by Al-Ittihad after both sides agreed to end it mutually.
 On the same day, Al-Jebreen joined Al-Batin on a one-year deal.
 After Al-Batin failed to register him in their squad, Al-Jebreen and the club agreed to end their contract.
 On 31 August 2022, Al-Jebreen joined former club Al-Raed.